Shmoopi/simplydelicio.us/content/recipes/apple crumble pie.md

 1. Spoon the apple mixture into the pie crust, spreading it evenly.
 2. In a separate bowl, combine the flour, sugar, and butter.
 Use a pastry cutter or your fingers to mix the ingredients until they resemble coarse crumbs.
 3. Sprinkle the crumb mixture over the apples, covering the entire surface.
-4. Place the pie dish on a baking sheet to catch any drips and bake in the preheated oven for about 50-60 minutes, or until the apples are tender and the crust is golden brown.
+4. Place the pie dish on a baking sheet to catch any drips and bake in the preheated oven for about 45-50 minutes, or until the apples are tender and the crust is golden brown.
+If pie browns too quickly, cover edge with foil.
 5. Remove the pie from the oven and let it cool on a wire rack for at least 1 hour before serving.
 6. Serve the apple crumb pie warm or at room temperature, and enjoy!